What causes eye injuries?

 Do fireworks still cause eye injuries?

-Each year hundreds of individuals (often children) sustain serious eye injury from fireworks used without appropriate supervision and precautions.
-Fireworks should only be used if approved for use in the home and children should never have access to either legal or illegal fireworks.
+Each year hundreds of individuals (often children) sustain serious eye injuries from fireworks used without appropriate supervision and precautions.
+Children should never have access to either legal or illegal fireworks.

 What should happen when a child gets an eye injury?